ApsanaMohammad/Mentorship_Platform/MentorshipPlatformAPI/READ.md

   "email": "string",
   "password": "string"
 }
-Response: JWT token, username, role, and user ID or an unauthorized message for invalid credentials.
+Response: JWT token, username, role, and user ID.
 2. DeleteController
-Purpose:
+Purpose
 The DeleteController handles the deletion of user accounts.

-Endpoints:
+Endpoints
 Delete User Account
 Endpoint: DELETE /api/delete/delete-account/{id}
-Description: Deletes a user account from both the Registers and Profiles tables.
+Description: Deletes a user account from the database.
-Response: Success message or not found if the user ID does not exist.
+Response: Success message or an error if the user ID is not found.
 3. MentorController
-Purpose:
+Purpose
-The MentorController retrieves mentors and matches mentors based on user skills.
+The MentorController provides functionalities for retrieving mentors and matching them based on user skills.

-Endpoints:
+Endpoints
 Get All Mentors

 Endpoint: GET /api/Mentor/getmentors
-Description: Retrieves all profiles with the role "mentor".
+Description: Retrieves a list of all mentors.
-Response: List of mentors.
+Response: List of mentor profiles.
 Match Mentors by Skills

 Endpoint: POST /api/Mentor/matchmentors
-Description: Matches mentors based on user-provided skills.
+Description: Matches mentors based on the user's provided skills.
-Request Body: A string of comma-separated skills. json
+Request Body:
+json
 Copy code
 "skill1, skill2, skill3"
-Response: List of matched mentors based on skills.
+Response: List of mentors matching the given skills.
 4. MentorshipRequestController
-Purpose:
+Purpose
-The MentorshipRequestController manages mentorship requests, including fetching, accepting, or rejecting mentee requests.
+The MentorshipRequestController manages mentorship requests, including viewing, accepting, and rejecting requests.

-Endpoints:
+Endpoints
 Get Mentee Requests for a Mentor

 Endpoint: GET /api/MentorshipRequest/mentor/{mentorId}
-Description: Retrieves the latest mentee requests for a specific mentor.
+Description: Retrieves the latest mentorship requests for a mentor.
-Response: List of requests or a not found message if no requests exist.
+Response: List of mentee requests.
-Accept or Reject a Mentorship Request
+Accept or Reject a Request

 Endpoint: PUT /api/MentorshipRequest/mentor/accept-reject/{requestId}
-Description: Accepts or rejects a mentorship request based on the provided action.
+Description: Allows a mentor to accept or reject a mentorship request.
 Request Body:
 json
 Copy code
 {
   "action": "accept/reject"
 }
-Response: Success message or not found if the request does not exist.
+Response: Success message or error if the request ID is invalid.
 5. NotifyController
-Purpose:
+Purpose
-The NotifyController manages notifications related to mentorship requests.
+The NotifyController handles notifications related to mentorship requests and status updates.

-Endpoints:
+Endpoints
 Send a Mentorship Request Notification

 Endpoint: POST /api/Notify/send
-Description: Sends a mentorship request notification.
+Description: Sends a notification for a new mentorship request.
 Request Body:
 json
 Copy code